 Type of institution: University/Higher Education Institution

-This program consists of 360 credit points.
+This course consists of 360 credit points.
 Students will undertake a mix of theoretical and practical courses, consisting of four 15-credit point courses per semester.
 Students will complete 17 core courses, and 6 specialisation elective courses and 1 general elective.

 - Anatomy and physiology